AMPERE01/Splash-Screen-flutter/README.md

-# splash_screen
+# Splash_screen

-A new Flutter project.
+how to implement a splash screen in Flutter App

 # splash_screen UI
 ![splash_screen_UI](/preview00.png)